yellobyte/ESP32-Webradio-PlusDLNA/README.md

 In the early stages of the project the device was sometimes not able to establish an Ethernet connection after being switched on and it took me quite a while to figure out the problem.
 As it turned out, the W5500 Ethernet chip needs to be resetted substantially longer after power on than e.g the ESP32 chip.
 Hence I modified the mainboard and replaced the original RC combination holding the reset line low with a Microchip MCP130T-315.
 This is a voltage supervisory IC designed to keep a microcontroller or any other chip in reset for a determined time (typically 350ms) after the system voltage has reached the desired level (here >= 3.15V) and stabilized.
 With that chip the connection issue vanished for good.

 Another troubling issue were the infrequent system resets after inserting a SD card into the SD card socket while the system was running.
-I figured it might be the MISO signal from the SD card being directly attached to the ESP32.
+I figured it might be the MISO signal from the SD card module being directly attached to the ESP32.
 After adding driver gates IC2B (HC4050) and IC3D (74HC125) into the path between ESP32 and SD module this problem was gone as well.
-This solution disconnects the SD modules's MISO signal from the system when its chip select signal SDCS is inactive (high) and prevents any interference from the 74xx125 driver chip on the SD module.
+This solution disconnects the SD modules's MISO signal from the system and therefor prevents any interference from the SD card module when its assigned chip select signal SDCS is inactive (high).

 Since mechanical rotary encoders (independent of their build quality) need to be debounced I decided very early in the project to perform it fully in hardware by using RC circuits (10k/100n) in combination with Schmitt-Trigger ICs (74HC14).
 As expected, debouncing issues never surfaced and no line of code had to be wasted on this topic.